notnyt/beaglebone/README.md

 ```

 #### Waiting for Threshold
-If we want to wait for the value of an analog pin to cross certain threshold voltages, the method **#wait_for_threshold** is used.
+To wait for the value of an analog pin to cross certain threshold voltages, the method **#wait_for_threshold** is used.

 **#wait_for_threshold** takes the following arguments.
 - mv_lower: The lower threshold value in millivolts
 - mv_upper: The upper threshold value in millivolts
 - mv_reset: The voltage change required to cross out of the lower or upper threshold ranges.
-- interval: How often we poll the value of the pin in seconds
+- interval: How often to poll the value of the pin in seconds
-- mv_last: (optional) The initial value we use as a point to detect change
+- mv_last: (optional) The initial value to use as a point to detect change
-- state_last: (optional) The initial state we use as a point to detect change
+- state_last: (optional) The initial state to use as a point to detect change

 Three states are available.
 - :LOW: below or equal to mv_lower